Feeding a one year old is tricky. They are way past purees and baby food, but they aren’t quite ready to chow down on the meals you make for yourself.

 Breakfast meal ideas for a one year old

-- Cottage cheese, blackberries, dry cereal
+- Cottage cheese, blackberries, plain organic granola

 - Scrambled eggs, strawberries, toast

-- Whole wheat waffles, grapes
+- Whole wheat waffles, nut butter, grapes

 - Hard boiled egg, toast with peanut butter + orange slices